hyperspy/hyperspy/doc/user_guide/mva.rst

    ``xaxis_labeling``, ``signal_fmt``, ``noise_fmt``, ``threshold``,
    ``xaxis_type`` keyword arguments.

-The default options for this method will plot a bare scree plot, but the method's arguments allow for a great deal of customization.
-For example, by specifying a ``threshold`` value, a cutoff line will be drawn at the total variance specified, and the components above this value will be styled distinctly from the remaining components to show which are considered signal, as opposed to noise.
+The default options for this method will plot a simple scree plot as above, but the method can be customized via its arguments.

+By specifying a ``threshold`` value, a cutoff line will be drawn at the total variance specified, and the components above this value will be styled distinctly from the remaining components to show which are considered signal, as opposed to noise.

 Alternatively, by providing an integer value for ``threshold``, the line will be drawn at the specified component (see below).
 The number of significant components can be estimated and a vertical line drawn to represent this by specifying ``vline`` as ``True``.

-In this case, the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot and selecting the point where this distance is largest.
+In this case, the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot, and then selecting the point where this distance is largest.
-In the case of multiple occurrences of a maximum value the index corresponding to the first occurrence is returned.
+If multiple maxima are found, the index corresponding to the first occurrence is returned.
 As the index of the first component is zero, the number of significant PCA components is the elbow index position + 1.

 .. figure::  images/screeplot_elbow_method.png
    :align:   center